Mount Carmel University

+Mount Carmel University (MCU),officially Mount Carmel (Deemed to be University) is a private deemed university in Bengaluru, Karnataka, India.
+It was established by Carmelite Sisters of Saint Teresa, Kerala to empower women through education and remained a women's college for over 75 years.
+In 2021, it admitted male students to postgraduate courses, became fully co-educational in 2024, and was granted deemed university status in 2026.

 History

 The college was founded on 24 April 1887 by Mother Teresa of St Rose of Lima in Ernakulum in Kerala.
 It is owned and administered by the Carmelite Sisters of Saint Teresa.
 As a minority institution, it enjoys the rights and privileges guaranteed by the Indian Constitution.

-After over six decades, the college which was only for girls, opened its post graduate courses to boys in 2016 and started enrollment in 2021.
+After over seven decades, the college which was only for girls, opened its post graduate courses to boys in 2016 and started enrollment in 2021.
 The college completed 75 years during the academic year 2022-2023 and following a decision taken at the Bangalore University Academic Council meeting, the college declared on 4 January 2024, that all courses are open for both boys and girls.
-George Lekha is the principal of the college and Suma Singh is the registrar of academics.
-The decision is line with the college's aspirations to achieve a deemed to be university status.
+Dr.Prof.
+George Lekha is the principal of the college The decision is line with the college's aspirations to achieve a deemed to be university status.

+On 19 June 2026, the institution was accorded Deemed-to-be University status by the Ministry of Education under the University Grants Commission (UGC).

+The college was affiliated with Bangalore University until 2022, after which it became affiliated with Bengaluru City University.
+Following its recognition as a deemed-to-be university in 2026, it came under the purview of the University Grants Commission (UGC).

 Academics and accreditation

 The college offers undergraduate, postgraduate and doctoral programmes in arts, science and commerce.
-The college is Re-Accredited with an A+ Grade (4th Cycle) by NAAC.
-A College with Potential for Excellence by UGC, Star College Status by DBT, Scientific and Industrial Research Organization (SIRO) by the Department of Scientific and Industrial Research (DSIR), Government of India.
+The college is Rollege with Potential for Excellence by UGC, Star College Status by DBT, Scientific and Industrial Research Organization (SIRO) by the Department of Scientific and Industrial Research (DSIR), Government of India.
 The college has a sister institution Mount Carmel Institute Of Management which offers a post-graduation diploma in Business Management for women.
 The Centre for Education Growth and Research has declared MCC as the Best Women’s College in Karnataka for its ‘outstanding and exemplary contribution towards education, skill development and research’.

-In 2008, it was ranked by India Today as one of the top three colleges in Karnataka in the fields of arts, science and commerce.
+In 2025, it was ranked by India Today as one of the top three colleges in Karnataka in the fields of arts, science and commerce.